NannyML/nannyml/docs/glossary.rst

     Imputation
         The process of substituting missing values with actual values on a dataset.

+    Kolmogorov-Smirnov test
+        The Kolmogorov-Smirnov test, or KS test as is more commonly called, is a non parametric statistical test regarding the equality of continuous one dimensional probability distributions.
+It can be used to compare a sample with a reference probability distribution, called one-sample KS test, or to compare two samples.
+In NannyML we use the two sample KS test looking to answer whether the two samples in question come from a different distribution.

+        The KS test results include the KS statistic, or d-statistic as is more commonly called, and a p-value.
+        The d-statistic takes values between 0 and 1.
+The bigger the d-statistic the more different the results between the two samples we are comparing are.
+        The p value represents the chance that we would get the results we have provided they come from the same distribution.

+        You can find more information on the `wikipedia KS test page`_.
+At NannyML we use the `scipy implementation of the two sample KS test`_.

     Model inputs
         Every :term:`Feature` used by the model.